 The closest parking lot adjacent to the amphitheater, LOT E, has Handicap Accessible spaces and extends across the street.
 Additional convenient parking is in LOT F. There is also a park entrance on Greentree Road, 0.6 mile southwest of Bunker Hill Church.
 Click here for park diagram.

-Three Spirituals for string quartet
+Three Spirituals for string trio

 I. We Shall Overcome